FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ## Building a Form to Submit Tasks

 1. Drag an **ui-form** widget onto the canvas.
 2. Click on the edit icon next to page 1 at the dashboard 2.0 sidebar and update the page configurations as shown in the below image, to ensure your application design aligns with our intended layout.
 3. Click on the **ui-form** widget to add form elements such as title, description, due date, and priority.

 ## Storing Tasks in the Global Context

 1. Drag a **function** node onto the canvas
-2. Paste the below code in **function** node.
+2. Paste the below code in the **function** node.
 3. Connect the **ui-form** widget’s output to the **function** node’s input.

 ```